STANDARDS FOR SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY

 A student’s financial aid will be terminated for any of the following reasons:

-- Cumulative GPA is lower than the required minimum standard for two consecutive semesters;
+- Cumulative GPA lower than the required minimum standard for two consecutive semesters;

-- Failure to complete 67 percent of cumulative credits attempted for two consecutive semesters;
+- Failure to complete 67 percent of cumulative units attempted for two consecutive semesters;

-Students whose financial aid is terminated due to lack of academic progress may reestablish their eligibility upon meeting the SAP standards again.
-To regain financial aid eligibility, a student must:
+Students whose financial aid is terminated due to lack of academic progress may reestablish their eligibility by meeting SAP standards again.
+To reestablish financial aid eligibility: